Lucerne holidays

 Laid-back evenings

-The Sunset Bar at the Hotel Seeburg is a perfect location for a chilled evening.
-It's in the garden of the property and features sun loungers so you can watch the sun set with a cocktail in hand.
-There are lots of restaurants and bars on the promenade, too, where you can enjoy a a quiet meal and a post-dinner drink.
+The Sunset Bar at Hotel Seeburg is a laid-back spot for the evening – tucked in the garden, with loungers where you can watch the last light dip over the lake, drink in hand.
+Along the promenade, there are plenty of easygoing restaurants and bars where you can settle in for a quiet meal and something to sip after.

 Lively evenings

 From rooftop bars and casinos to modern lounges and nightclubs, Lucerne is the epitome of swish Swiss nightlife.
 Louis Bar, on the Adligenswilerstrasse, is named after the legendary trumpeter, Louis Armstrong, and is the place to go for a bit of jazz and soul.
 The Pilatusstrasse in the old town is also full of lively night spots.
-If you're looking for something extra swanky, try Nectar - a sophisticated rooftop bar at the Radisson Blue Hotel that has DJs playing on weekends.
+If you're looking for something extra swanky, try Nectar – a sophisticated rooftop bar at the Radisson Blue Hotel that has stunning Mount Pilatus views and DJs a couple of nights a week.

 Eating out